Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

     - xgboost -> 1.7.3
     - seaborn -> latest

-Once the notebook has uploaded, scroll down to cell 39 and click on `Run all above`.
+- Once the notebook has uploaded, scroll down to cell 39 and click on `Run all above`
 <img src="assets/cell39.png"/>

 <!-- ------------------------ -->